Abrar-Hussain-ganaie/Automotive-Pricing-and-Product-Development-Analysis/README.md

 5. **Fuel Efficiency vs. Engine Cylinders**: Evaluating the relationship between fuel efficiency (MPG) and engine cylinders.

-# Bank Loan Case Study
+# Project 2 Bank Loan Case Study

 ### Summary
 This project involves analyzing a loan dataset for a financial institution to mitigate risks associated with loan approvals.
 The primary goal is to use Exploratory Data Analysis (EDA) to identify patterns and attributes affecting customer default likelihood.